matthewdargan/swippy/README.md

 ![Architecture Diagram](docs/swippy_architecture.drawio.svg)

 The API is architected with AWS API Gateway, Lambda, SQS, and PostgreSQL.
+The [OpenTofu](https://opentofu.org) configuration sets up the infrastructure for the Swippy API.

 ### Lambda Functions